 By using social media to promote your landing page, you can build brand awareness and drive more traffic to your page.

-Measuring the success of your landing page is essential for understanding how well it's performing and making data-driven decisions to optimise it.
+Measuring the success is essential for understanding how well it's performing and making data-driven decisions to optimise it.

-- Conversion rate: the percentage of visitors who complete the desired action on your landing page
+- Conversion rate: The percentage of visitors who complete the desired action

-- Bounce rate: the percentage of visitors who leave your landing page without taking any action
+- Bounce rate: The percentage of visitors who leave your page without taking any action

-- Time on page: the average amount of time visitors spend on your landing page
+- Time on page: The average amount of time visitors spend on your page

-By tracking these metrics, you can gain insights into how well your landing page is performing and identify areas for improvement.
+By tracking these metrics, you can gain insights into how well it's performing and identify areas for improvement.

 You can set up Google Analytics on your website to help with tracking this data.